codymlewis/ddos-mlp-mitigation/README.md

-# DDoS Autoencoder
+# DDoS Autoencoder Mitigator
-A combination of SDN and a neural network autoencoder that results in the mitigation of context attacks
+A combination of SDN and an autoencoder neural network that results in the mitigation of context attacks

 ## Requirements